PeEllAvaj/js-exploration/README.md

 1 Uninstall and re-install the module everytime you are switching branches.

+1 Modify `/profiles/js_exploration/modules/comment_angular2/vendor/config.js` if you are using drupal in a subfolder

+Most of the work for this project is stored in `profiles/js_exploration/` and the `modules/comment_angular2` subfolder.

 ### Seeing the Angular2 Comments in action
+1 Verify you have enabled permissions to view the comments on a node

 1 Vist a URL that looks something like  /node/1#comments , make sure you have some comments added in.